mindspore-ai/docs/tutorials/source_en/advanced_use/distributed_training.md

 In this tutorial, we will learn how to train the ResNet-50 network in `DATA_PARALLEL` or `AUTO_PARALLEL` mode on MindSpore.

 > The current sample is for the Ascend 910 AI processor.
+CPU and GPU processors are not supported for now.
-You can find the complete executable sample code at：<https://gitee.com/mindspore/docs/blob/master/tutorials/tutorial_code/distributed_training/resnet50_distributed_training.py>.
+> You can find the complete executable sample code at：<https://gitee.com/mindspore/docs/blob/master/tutorials/tutorial_code/distributed_training/resnet50_distributed_training.py>.

 ## Preparations